Amed Rosario Player Props: Dodgers vs. Diamondbacks

 Amed Rosario At The Plate

-- Rosario is hitting .262 with 21 doubles, six triples, five home runs and 23 walks.
+- Rosario has 21 doubles, six triples, five home runs and 23 walks while batting .259.

-- In 33.0% of his games this year, Rosario has had at least one RBI.
-He's picked up more than one in 11.7% and driven in three or more of his team's runs in two contests.
+- Rosario has picked up an RBI in 32.7% of his games this year, with more than one RBI in 11.5% of his games.
+He has also plated three or more runs in two contests.

+- He has scored in 42.3% of his games this year, with two or more runs scored in 9.6%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.